 Praise and reward yourself for the things you do right.
 Use nonfood rewards, such as clothing, sports equipment, books, a golf trip, or a movie night.
 Engage in positive self-talk instead of being negative or critical of yourself.

 Set short-term goals for healthy eating habits and exercise.

-Continually remind yourself that everything you are doing to manage your diabetes appropriately is making a tremendous difference in the quality of your life now and well into the future.
-It may be helpful even to make a list of the health benefits of properly managing your disease and keep it close at hand.
-Include things on the list that are important to you.
+Continually remind yourself that everything you are doing to manage your diabetes is making a big difference in the quality of your life now and well into the future.
+It may even be helpful to make a list of the health benefits of caring for your diabetes.

 Some items you could include might be: